A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs: Mimicking rules

-By induction on the context structure it suffices to check preservation of the generating axioms of Figure~\ref{fig:axiom-raw}.
-Identities and tensor units are sent to $\id_n$ by Definition~\ref{def:decoding}.
-Associativity of $\circ$ is preserved because $\mathrm{D}^{t}_{n}$ is defined compositionally on $\circ$.
-Associativity of $\otimes$ is preserved because $\mathrm{D}^{t}_{n}$ serialises $\otimes$ into a fixed sequential composite, and the two bracketings decode to the same composite up to associativity of $\circ$.
-For the mixed-product/interchange axiom~\eqref{mixedprod}, expanding both sides via the serialisation clause yields composites of decoded subcircuits acting on disjoint mode blocks; Lemma~\ref{decodagefilsdisjoints} provides the required commutations.
-Naturality and involutivity of swap follow from the fact that decoding of permutation circuits agrees with the corresponding qudit-wire symmetries (see Appendix~\ref{sec:swap-encoding}). \end{proof}
+\begin{proof} By induction on the context structure it suffices to check preservation of the generating axioms of Figure~\ref{fig:axiom-raw}.
+Identities and tensor units are sent to \(\id_n\) by Definition~\ref{def:decoding}.
+Associativity of \(\circ\) is preserved because \(\mathrm{D}^{t}_{n}\) is defined compositionally on \(\circ\).
+Associativity of \(\otimes\) is preserved because \(\mathrm{D}^{t}_{n}\) serialises \(\otimes\) into a fixed sequential composite, and the two bracketings decode to the same composite up to associativity of \(\circ\).
+For the mixed-product/interchange axiom in Figure~\ref{fig:axiom-raw}, expanding both sides via the serialisation clause yields composites of decoded subcircuits acting on disjoint mode blocks; Lemma~\ref{decodagefilsdisjoints} provides the required commutations.
+It remains to check the two structural equations involving raw mode swaps.
+An adjacent optical swap on modes \(r,r+1\) decodes, by Definition~\ref{def:decoding} and Lemma~\ref{lem:gray-neighbours}, to \(\Lambda^u_w(X^{(v,v+\varepsilon)})\), i.e.\ to the controlled adjacent two-level transposition of the two Gray basis words labelling those modes.
+Its involutivity is therefore the controlled instance of \eqref{Xij-Xij}, tensored with identities and conjugated by the placement permutation \(\sigma_{|u|,|w|,1}\).

+For naturality, first factor the raw structural permutation \(\sigma_k\) into adjacent optical swaps, as in Figure~\ref{fig:axiom-raw}.
+Decoding this factorisation gives the corresponding product of adjacent controlled two-level transpositions on Gray basis words.
+The relations \eqref{Xij-Xij}, \eqref{Xij-Xjkbis}, and \eqref{Xij-Xjk} give the involutive and braid moves needed to make this decoded permutation independent of the chosen adjacent-swap factorisation.
+Conjugating a decoded generator by one adjacent decoded swap relabels its Gray support: for phases this is the phase-through-\(X\) calculation \eqref{cxp}; for decoded swaps it is the same adjacent-transposition calculus; and for beam splitters it is the identical calculation with \(X\) replaced by the adjacent \(R_x\)-gate, using \eqref{RxSym} for orientation reversal.
+The statement for an arbitrary raw circuit \(C\) then follows by induction on \(C\), using the already proved composition and tensor clauses.
+Hence the decoded forms of raw swap naturality and swap involutivity are derivable in \(\QCeq\). \end{proof}